Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 * January 26th, 2021 Livestream Q&A: How many Updates do you have planned before 1.0? https://www.youtube.com/watch?v=7t2DLBi7kl8
 * [November 3rd, 2020 Livestream Q&A: How many Updates until 1.0?](https://archive.satisfactory.video/transcriptions/yt-qtf26oE7kQs) https://www.youtube.com/watch?v=qtf26oE7kQs
 * [September 1st, 2020 Livestream Q&A: About how many Updates will there be before 1.0?](https://archive.satisfactory.video/transcriptions/yt-eIolvvHPWmw) https://www.youtube.com/watch?v=eIolvvHPWmw
+* August 18th, 2020 Livestream Q&A: How often will there be updates to the game? https://clips.twitch.tv/CheerfulZanyWebVoteYea
 ### Transcript

 > uh someone asked before if update 4 is